webhoster45/shadownet/README.md

 ## ShadowNet

-**ShadowNet** is a privacy-first DeFi prototype built on **Starknet** that demonstrates how users can create and manage collateralized vaults **without exposing sensitive financial data on-chain**.
+**ShadowNet** is a privacy-first DeFi primitive on Starknet that enables confidential BTC-backed vaults by storing **cryptographic commitments** instead of raw financial positions on-chain.

-Instead of storing balances, debt, or liquidation parameters, ShadowNet records a single **cryptographic commitment hash** representing a vault’s private state.
-This allows vaults to exist and be interacted with while preserving user privacy.

-This project is intentionally minimal and demo-focused for hackathon evaluation.
+Traditional DeFi vaults publicly expose collateral, debt ratios, and liquidation thresholds.
+ShadowNet flips this model by committing vault state using hash-based commitments, forming the foundation for ZK-private borrowing and synthetic asset minting.

+In this prototype, users can create and load vaults where only a commitment hash is stored on Starknet.
+The architecture is designed to integrate zero-knowledge proofs, allowing users to prove solvency and collateralization without revealing sensitive financial data.

+ShadowNet targets the emerging BTCFi ecosystem on Starknet, offering a base layer for confidential borrowing, private collateral management, and future trustless ZK verification.

 ---